-Reviews of the Individual's Medicaid Eligibility
+Reviews of the Individual's Medicaid Eligibility - Applies to both LTC and HCBS

-At the time of each review of the individual's Medicaid eligibility, at least annually, while the trust is in existence, the Trustee must pay to the Division of Medicaid the amount that should be accumulated in the trust up to the amount expended by DOM on behalf of the individual that has not previously been paid.
+At the time of each review of the individual's Medicaid eligibility, at least annually, while the trust is in existence, the Trustee must pay to the Division of Medicaid the amount that should have accumulated in the trust up to the amount expended by DOM on behalf of the individual that has not previously been paid.
 The Trustee will be notified in writing of the amount due from the trust.
-Failure to make the requested payments will result in the loss of Medicaid eligibility for the individual.
+Failure to make the requested payments by the due date specified in the letter issued to the Trustee will result in the loss of Medicaid eligibility for the individual.